xiix0/scam/README.md

-You will become rich and famous unless you don't.
+You will stop at nothing to reach your objective, but only because your brakes are defective.